Showing posts with label Utility. Show all posts

 Monday, November 29, 2021

-How to Identify Your System's Manufacturer and Model from the SQL Server Error Log
+Identify System Manufacturer and Model from the SQL Server Error Log

 Did you know you can quickly pinpoint your SQL Server's system manufacturer and model number directly from its error log?
-It's a handy trick, especially when you need to gather system details without digging deep into system properties.
+This is a highly efficient way to gather hardware details or verify server specifications without needing administrative access to the underlying Windows OS or BIOS.

 Using a Simple SQL Query